spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 * The Cluster Groups launched in the [developer's enterprise datacenter/environment](/devx/cluster-groups#tenantscope).

 # Cluster Groups

-Cluster Group is an aggregation of host clusters deployed through Palette.
+Cluster Group is an aggregation of host clusters deployed through Palette Tenant Admin console.
 Palette sandbox clusters can be launched into these host cluster groups.
 The cluster groups are created under two scopes:

 ## System Scope